0

 What to Bring.

-Please bring sturdy shoes, preferably water proof, work clothes as you will get dirty, a pack lunch as we are not sharing food at the moment due to COVID.
-Bring your own gardening gloves as again we are not sharing gloves due to COVID.
+Please bring sturdy shoes, preferably water proof, work clothes as you will get dirty, a pack lunch and gardening gloves.

 Our volunteer days will be great fun, rewarding and help to build that vital sense of community ownership of St Columba’s Farm.
 You, your family and community are always welcome and thank you for considering volunteering with us.
 We look forward to welcoming you soon.